Unidata/netcdf-java/docs/developer/src/site/pages/datatypes/grib/GribTablesCdm.md

 1. Each row contains the center, subcenter and table version, and the table filename, with a colon (:) separating the fields.
 2. The center, subcenter and table ids are read from each GRIB record, and the list of tables is searched for a match.
 The first exact match is used.
 3. If there is no exact match, then a wildcard match is used, where a "-1" for the subcenter or version id matches any id.
 The first wildcard match is used.
-4. Center 0 is the WMO standard table, called the **default table.
+4. Center 0 is the WMO standard table, called the **default table**.
 It is set internally and cannot be overridden by the user.
 5. If a table is not matched, the default table is used.
 6. If a parameter is not found then "Unknown Parameter center-subcenter-version-param" is used as the name, and an empty string for the units.
 7. If **strictMode** is on, then